brightbot/bright-bot-sdk/README.md

 ```

-If you want to programatically log the user out of the system, use the 'signOut' method:
+If you want to programatically log the user out of the system, use the `signOut` method:

 ```objective-c